Riding plus champagne: is this the most luxurious horsey mini-break? - Horse & Hound

 Visit: dorchestercollection.com

-Don’t miss this week’s issue of Horse & Hound magazine (25 January 2018) with our riding holiday special, where one writer heads on an adrenline-fuelled trip to Spain, and another tries her hand at Western riding
+Don’t miss this week’s issue of Horse & Hound magazine (25 January 2018) with our horse riding holidays special, where one writer heads on an adrenline-fuelled trip to Spain, and another tries her hand at Western riding